 Herod was born in 74 BCE to an influential family of Idumean origin.
 During the Hasmonean period, many Idumeans converted to Judaism and entered the service of the kingdom.
 Herod’s grandfather, Antipas, was governor of Idumea under the Hasmonean king Alexander Jannaeus.
 Herod’s father, Antipater, was an adviser to John Hyrcanus II.
 Much of what we know of Herod’s life comes from the writings of the Jewish historian Josephus Flavius.

-In 47 BCE Herod was appointed ruler of the Galilee, and in that same year, he married the first of his ten wives.
-After the Sanhedrin tried him for executing Jewish rebels in the Galilee, he was forced to flee.
-But under the aegis of the Romans, he conquered the rest of the country and in 37 BCE became king of Judea, which he governed until his death in 4 BCE.
-Herod, whose reign marked the end of the Hasmonean dynasty, ruled under Roman auspices, but with a great deal of autonomy.
+In 47 BCE, Herod was appointed ruler of the Galilee, and in that same year, he married the first of his ten wives.
+After the Sanhedrin tried him for executing Jewish rebels in Galilee, he was forced to flee.
+But under the aegis of the Romans, he conquered the rest of the country and, in 37 BCE, became king of Judea, which he governed until he died in 4 BCE.
+Herod, whose reign marked the end of the Hasmonean dynasty, ruled under Roman auspices but with a great deal of autonomy.

 Note: unless stated otherwise, all quotes were taken from the official site.

 He was famed for his grandiose building projects in the Land of Israel and beyond – including the rebuilding of the Temple and the expansion of the Temple Mount Esplanade.
 In addition to founding cities like Caesarea and Samaria, he built the port at Caesarea, as well as palaces, temples, gardens, and water systems, and strengthened desert fortresses.
-The king’s construction projects revealed his vision and organizational skills, while his use of new techniques and technologies, such as the use of concrete, led his architectural achievements to new heights.
+The king’s construction projects revealed his vision and organizational skills, while his use of new techniques and technologies, such as concrete, led his architectural achievements to new heights.
 No wonder Pliny the Elder described Herod’s Jerusalem as the most famous city in the East.
 Judea prospered during Herod’s reign.
-However, after his death, his descendants were unable to stabilize their rule, and Judea became a Roman province.
+However, his descendants could not stabilize their rule after his death, and Judea became a Roman province.
 This period led to the Great Revolt and the destruction of the Temple and Jerusalem.

 Note: check out Caesarea National Park for additional info.